developer-defined-accelerations/appendix/README.md

 ## Replication
 Our dataset is very large (over 1TB uncompressed).
 Hence, our dataset is available on request.
 This repository contains the inspection results.

+Also, we made a video to demonstrate the replication.
+Feel free to visit [OneDrive](https://1drv.ms/v/s!AjL7RqayFf3Yk_w1jX3-z1_LSMp5aw) to watch the video.
+The commands used in the video are in the [Replication.md](Replication.md) file.

 ### RQ1
 #### Manual Inspection
 The samples and inspection results are in the `rq1_inspection.xlsx` file.
 The file `rq1_inspection_agreed.csv` is for computer processing (evaluating performance, counting agreement, etc.).